Frequently Asked Questions (FAQ)

 Obviously, you want to get the benefit of seeing activity at your feeders too, so try and find that sweet spot where they’re placed close to vegetation but also in view from your window too!

-At certain times of the year birds will be less reliant on your garden.
+At certain times of the year, birds will be less reliant on your garden.
 Things get very quiet in gardens for a few weeks in the autumn – the weather isn’t too cold yet and there’s a huge abundance of food in the wider countryside – berries, seeds, nuts, fruit and invertebrates.
 So, in September, October and November the birds are spoiled for choice!
-So don’t panic if your garden is very quiet until late November.
-Similarly, in the late spring and summer birds disperse around the countryside to claim a territory and find a mate, so there will be fewer birds in the general vicinity of your garden at that time of year too – though you’ll have some local regulars who should continue to appear!
+Try not to panic if your garden is very quiet until late November.
+Similarly, in the late spring and summer, birds disperse around the countryside to claim a territory and find a mate, so there will be fewer birds in the general vicinity of your garden at that time of year too – though you’ll have some local regulars who should continue to appear!

-See also the question above about where to place the feeders in your garden – if you’re not getting many birds in the winter then it might be down to whereabouts you’ve placed your feeders.
+See also the question above about where to place the feeders in your garden.
+If you’re not getting many birds in the winter, it might be down to where your feeders are located.

 If your problem is with members of the crow family, some people use squirrel-proof feeders to prevent them accessing food, or tie two hanging baskets around the feeder creating a similar ‘dome’ that larger birds can’t get into.